modelcontextprotocol-community/working-groups/README.md

 # Welcome - MCP Community Working Groups

+> [!WARNING]
+> The CWG Discord referenced below is currently being rebranded to the "MCP Contributor Discord" in accordance with the decision in [SEP-994](https://github.com/modelcontextprotocol/modelcontextprotocol/pull/1002).
+A reorganizing of the concept of "Working Groups" via another SEP is also imminent.
+Consider all the below a work-in-progress until then.
+>
+> Read more about and join the [MCP Contributor Discord](https://modelcontextprotocol.io/community/communication).

 ![MCPWGLogo](images/mcp-wg-icon_small.png)

 Welcome to the Model Context Protocol (MCP) Community Working Group (CWG) Repository.